Olivia de Havilland: 1945–1952: Vindication and recognition

 According to author Judith Kass, de Havilland delivered a performance both "restrained and electric", portraying varied and extreme aspects of her characterfrom a shy young woman to a tormented and disorientated woman.
 For her performance in The Snake Pit, de Havilland received an Academy Award nomination for Best Actress, the New York Film Critics Circle Award for Best Actress, and the Venice Film Festival Volpi Cup.

 De Havilland appeared in William Wyler's period drama The Heiress (1949), the fourth in a string of critically acclaimed performances.
 After seeing the play on Broadway, de Havilland called Wyler and urged him to fly to New York to see what she felt would be a perfect role for her.
 Wyler obliged, loved the play, and with de Havilland's help arranged for Paramount to secure the film rights.
-Adapted for the screen by Ruth and Augustus Goetz and based on the 1880 novel Washington Square by Henry James, the film is about a dull, guileless young woman who falls in love with a handsome, ingenuous young man (Montgomery Clift), over the objections of her cruel and emotionally abusive father, who suspects the young man of being a fortune seeker.
+Adapted for the screen by Ruth and Augustus Goetz and based on the 1880 novel Washington Square by Henry James, the film is about a dull, guileless young woman who falls in love with a handsome, disingenuous young man (Montgomery Clift), over the objections of her cruel and emotionally abusive father, who suspects the young man of being a fortune seeker.
 As she had done in Hold Back the Dawn, de Havilland portrayed her character's transformation from a shy, trusting innocent to a guarded, mature woman over a period of years.
 Her delineation of Catherine Sloper is developed through carefully crafted movements, gestures, and facial expressions that convey a submissive and inhibited young woman.
 Her timid voice, nervous hands, downcast eyes, and careful movements all communicate what the character is too shy to verbalize.
 Throughout the production, Wyler pressed de Havilland hard to elicit the requisite visual points of the character.
 When Catherine returns home after being jilted, the director had the actress carry a suitcase filled with heavy books up the stairs to convey the weight of Catherine's trauma physically instead of using a planned speech in the original script.
 The Heiress was released in October 1949 and was well received by critics.
 For her performance, she received the New York Film Critics Award, the Golden Globe Award, and the Academy Award for Best Actress, her second Oscar.

 After giving birth to her first child, Benjamin, on September 27, 1949, de Havilland took time off from making films to be with her infant son.
 She turned down the role of Blanche DuBois in A Streetcar Named Desire, later explaining that becoming a mother was a "transforming experience" and that she could not relate to the character.